laddy/4th_diary/README.md

 # 4th_diary

-* PHP 5.1 or greater
+* PHP 5.3 or greater
-* MySQL 4.1.2 or greater
+* MySQL 5 or greater

 4th_diary the MIT license.

-# Thanks
-Powered By PIP MicroFramework [http://gilbitron.github.com/PIP](http://gilbitron.github.com/PIP/)